Annie-XIE/summary-os/mirantis+xenserver+neutron.md

         PXE network (none)

-These networks will be created automaitcally by Fuel during installation and they are all Linux bridges.
+These networks will be created automaitcally by Fuel during installation and they all use Linux bridge by default.

 * Public network (br-ex):

+This network should be represented as tagged or untagged isolated L2 network segment.
+Servers for external API access and providing VMs with connectivity to/from networking outside the cloud.
+Floating IPs are implemented with L3 agent + NAT rules on Controller nodes

-* Private network (br-int):
+* Private network (br-prv):

-  This is tenant networ, in our case, it's VLAN.
-OpenStack tenant can define their own L2 network.
-This allows IP belonging to different overlap.
+This is for traffics from/to tenant VMS.
+In our case, it's VLAN (802.1q).
+OpenStack tenant can define their own L2 private network allowing IP overlap.

 * Internal network:

 As the word internal, this is only used in OpenStack, and traffic in these networks will not go out.
     * PXE: Every node will boot from PXE network and it is only used for creating/booting new node
-  * Management network: This is for openstack internal management and communication
+    * Management network: This is primarily targeted for openstack management, it's used to access OpenStack services.
-  * Storage network: This is for cinder?
+    * Storage network: This is used to provide storage services such as replication traffic from Ceph.

 ![mos_xs_net_topo](https://github.com/Annie-XIE/summary-os/blob/master/pic/MOS-XS-net-topo.png)